City of Milwaukie Logo

 Logus Road Improvement Project

 The City of Milwaukie is preparing to build a new sidewalk on Logus Road between Stanley and 49th Avenues.
 The project will improve safety for children walking to Lewelling Elementary.
-Depending on funding and right-of-way availability, the project scope also includes roadway resurfacing and drainage improvements.

 (Click image to enlarge)